Facenam3/php-rent-service/README.md

-# 🚗 Rent-a-Car Project (Pure PHP)
+🚗 Rent-a-Car Project (Pure PHP)

-## 📌 Overview
+📌 Overview

-This is a rent-a-car system built with **pure PHP**, using PSR-4 autoloading and a custom MVC structure.
+This is a rent-a-car system built with pure PHP, using PSR-4 autoloading and a custom MVC structure.
 The project is designed to reinforce backend fundamentals before transitioning to a Laravel version.
+It now includes Google OAuth login/registration and email notifications for user registration and reservations.

-## 🎯 Goals
+🎯 Goals

-- Learn PSR-4 and custom PHP architecture
+Learn PSR-4 and custom PHP architecture

-- Build full CRUD with routing, SQLite, and authentication
+Build full CRUD with routing, SQLite, and authentication

+Integrate third-party services: Google OAuth login and email notifications

-- Style using Tailwind CSS
+Style using Tailwind CSS

-- Practice Git: branching, merging, pull requests
+Practice Git: branching, merging, pull requests

-## 💡 Learning Approach
+💡 Learning Approach

-This project is being built as I follow learning materials from various online resources (e.g. Udemy courses, Youtube courses, Geeksforgeeks, etc).
-However, the code is written by me and tailored for my own understanding and design.
+This project is built while following learning materials from various online resources (Udemy, YouTube, GeeksforGeeks, etc).
+The code is authored and customized to fit my understanding and architecture preferences.
+New integrations such as Google OAuth and mailing services are implemented to explore working with external APIs and improve user experience.

-## 🛠️ Tech Stack
+🛠️ Tech Stack

-- PHP 8+
+PHP 8+

-- SQLite
+SQLite

-- Tailwind CSS
+Tailwind CSS

-- Composer (PSR-4 autoloading)
+Composer (PSR-4 autoloading)

+PHPMailer for sending emails

+Google API PHP Client for OAuth authentication

-- Git + GitHub (with feature branches)
+Git + GitHub (with feature branches)